Backpacking trip turned dangerous, 5 Bay Area friends recount terrifying evacuation from fire in Sierra National Forest

 "Fearful because I realized how close of a call it was," Juliana Park said.

 "A bunch of fire...everything was lit.
-It was pretty scary," described Devin Velarosa.
+It was pretty scary," described Devin Villarosa.

 #SierraNationalForest | 🔥11pm— Luz Peña (@LuzPenaABC7) September 7, 2020